webthinkgr/codesniffer/README.md

 # WebthinkSniffer

-This project is still in WIP.

 A collection of Codesniffer rules.

 ## Description

 This package is a collection of Codesniffer rules.
 Some of them are custom rules and some of them are inspired from other packages.

-## Sniffs included

-- Please read [this](SNIFFS.md) to learn more about the ruleset.

 ## Install